StergiousAji/mmFace-3D-Face-Recognition-using-RGB-and-mmWave-Radar/README.md

 # mmFace: 3D Face Recognition using RGB and Millimetre Wave Radar

+A novel hybrid 3D face recognition system that harnesses both RGB images and millimetre wave face signatures to accurately recognise facial identities and detect their authenticity.

 ## Project Structure Overview:

 * `meetings.md` Records of the meetings during the project and subsequent notes made